Infinite systolic groups are not torsion: Introduction

-Here we mainly focus on analogies between systolic complexes and $\mathrm{CAT}(0)$ spaces.
-Since our paper is self-contained it may be also treated as an introduction to the theory of systolic complexes.
+In the current work we mainly focus on analogies between systolic complexes and $\mathrm{CAT}(0)$ spaces.
+We present new and often more direct proofs of various results of \cite{januszsimplicial}, mostly using techniques of \emph{filling diagrams}.
+Since our article is self-contained it may be also treated as an introduction to the theory of systolic complexes.
 Another introductory source is \cite{swiatkowski2006}.

-Let us briefly describe the contents of the paper.
-In Section~\ref{r:21} we give preliminary definitions and fix the notation, then we pass to Section~\ref{r:23} where we define $k$-large and $k$-systolic complexes, and we introduce combinatorial tools to study these complexes.
-In Section~\ref{r:24} we prove that $1$-skeleton of $k$-systolic complex is $\delta$-hyperbolic for $k \geq 7$.
-Proofs in these sections are usually simplified versions of ones in~\cite{januszsimplicial}, however we include them for integrity of the paper.
+Let us briefly describe the content of the article.
+In Section~\ref{r:21} we give preliminary definitions and fix the notation.
+Then we pass to Section~\ref{r:23} where we define $k$--large and $k$--systolic complexes, and we introduce combinatorial tools to study these complexes.
+In Section~\ref{r:24} we prove that $1$--skeleton of $k$--systolic complex is $\delta$--hyperbolic for $k \geq 7$.
+Proofs in these sections are usually simplified versions of ones in~\cite{januszsimplicial}, however, we include them for the integrity of the article.
 From Section~\ref{r:projection} on our research focuses on the case where $k=6$.
 We give an elementary proof of the simplicial version of Cartan--Hadamard Theorem, which states that systolic complexes are contractible.
 Finally we turn to group theory.
-In Section~\ref{r:directed} we discuss properties of \emph{directed geodesics} and use them in Section~\ref{r:torsion} to prove that an infinite group that admits a geometric action on a systolic complex, contains an element of infinite order.
+In Section~\ref{r:directed} we discuss properties of \emph{directed geodesics}, and in Section~\ref{r:torsion} we use them to give a direct (i.e. not invoking biautomaticity) proof of a theorem that an infinite group acting geometrically on a systolic complex is not torsion.